NeoScout-tech/ScoutMap-DIY/README.md

 - **Ping hosts** to see who's alive in the subnet or beyond.
 - **Probe ports** to uncover what's open and vulnerable.
 - **Upload reports** to a server for further analysis.
-- **Switch languages** on the fly with a slick localization system (English and Russian out the gate, more to come).
 - **Debug like a pro** with detailed logs (in English, because we keep it real).

-It's all controlled via a serial interface with commands like `scan`, `ping`, `stop`, and `lang`.
+It's all controlled via a serial interface with commands like `scan`, `ping`, `stop`.
 The tool's got a progress bar for silent mode, debug mode for the nerds, and a JSON-based report system for sharing results.

 **Current Platform**: ESP8266 (NodeMCU v2).
 **Future Platform**: Custom NetScout device on ESP32 (because we don't mess around).